 Radiation levels at altitudes used by commercial aircraft are greater than at sea level due to cosmic rays.
 Aircrew are classified as radiation workers in some countries; however, planning to limit their exposure, and monitoring, is generally lacking.

-Amentum Aerospace has developed a RESTful API based on the PARMA and CARI-7 parameterised models of GCR induced radiation in the atmosphere.
+Amentum Aerospace has developed a web API based on the PARMA and CARI-7 parameterised models of GCR induced radiation in the atmosphere.
 The API provides radiation doses and other quantities on a particular date, latitude, longitude, and altitude.